MarekOzana/polars-bloomberg/README.md

 ### Average PE per Sector
 This example shows aggregation (average) per group (sector) for members of an index.
-The reulting list has only one element since there is only one data-item in `get`
+The resulting list has only one element since there is only one data-item in `get`
 ```python
 query = """
     let(#avg_pe=avg(group(pe_ratio(), gics_sector_name()));)